escottgoodwin/lango-trans-de/README.md

 USING A CUSTOM CORPUS

-You can use a custom corpus
+You can use a custom corpus of articles with the following format:

 **KEY ADVANTAGES**